sai2565/NoSQL-DB-Java-Implementation/README.md

 * You can filter the records by a value matching with any fields in the schema.(casing is ignored)
 * You can also select the field with which you want to match the filter value.
 * Projecting the fields is also possible where the filtered value is matched in only projected fields.
-* for ex: collection schema has Name, City fields if you filter by 'bangalore' with out projecting any fields, you will get all records with matching City. ex res: [{Name:Sharan,City:Bangalore},{Name:Sai,City:Bangalore}] if you project Name and filter by 'Bangalore' you will get all the records where Name contains 'bangalore'. ex res: [{Name:Bangalore Sharan}]
+* for ex: collection schema has Name, City fields <br />
+          if you filter by 'bangalore' with out projecting any fields, you will get all records with matching City. <br />
+            ex res: [{Name:Sharan,City:Bangalore},{Name:Sai,City:Bangalore}] <br />
+          if you project Name and filter by 'Bangalore' you will get all the records where Name contains 'bangalore'. <br />
+            ex res: [{Name:Bangalore Sharan}] <br />

 # Display all records